There are a lot of things to contemplate when you purchase a new furnace:

-Neal Harris Service Experts is here to help you understand what the furnace efficiency rating is and what it means for your home and your budget.
+Neal Harris Service Experts is here to help you understand what the furnace efficiency rating is and how it can affect your home and your budget.

-The furnace efficiency rating helps determine how much energy will be needed to heat your home and, ultimately, how much it will cost you.
-Simply put, the higher your furnace efficiency rating the less energy your heating equipment requires to heat your home.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
+Simply put, the higher your furnace efficiency rating the less energy your heating equipment uses to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy required to produce the heat.
-For example, if your heating system has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the value that reflects how much heat the furnace will provide compared to the amount of energy needed to produce the heat.
+For example, if your furnace has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.

-Remember that this rating does not take into account the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some poorer, so the AFUE rating does not consider this in their rating.
-If you worry that your heating system or duct system is not energy efficient, give Neal Harris Service Experts a call today and we will come out for a free in-home analysis and help you determine how much more energy and money you could possibly save each month.
+Keep in mind that this rating does not consider the potential heat lost through leaking or incorrectly installed duct work or attic insulation.
+The duct work in varying homes is different – some good quality, some poorer, so the AFUE rating does not factor this into their rating.
+If you worry that your heating system or duct system is not energy efficient, give Neal Harris Service Experts a call today and we will come out for a free in-home analysis and help you find out how much more energy and money you could possibly save each month.